idaholab/moose/framework/doc/content/source/functions/MooseParsedVectorFunction.md

 ## Example input syntax

 In this example, a `ParsedVectorFunction` is used to define a curl boundary condition.
-Both x,y component and the z-curl are set for this function/.
+Both x,y component and the z-curl are set for this function.

 !listing functions/parsed/function_curl.i block=Functions BCs